AndreiBarbuOz/uipath-doc-manipulation/README.md

 ### Stages 2 and 3

-Between stages 2 and 3, the data will flow using a Collection of `IDictionary <String, String>`, passing the key-value mappings of the elements needed for filling the tmplate and the generation of the output file
+Between stages 2 and 3, the data will flow using a Collection of `IDictionary <String, String>`, passing the key-value mappings of the elements needed for filling the template and the generation of the output file

 The keys expected in the mapping are:
 * firstName